 If you aren’t already familiar with vSphere Update Manager, it uses something called baselines to decide which hosts need patching or upgrades.
 You create a baseline, attach it to a host, and then you can see what the difference is and take action accordingly.
 To upgrade your ESXi hosts, you will need to create a Host Upgrade baseline.
 After clicking the Manage tab in Update Manager, click Host Baselines, and click the green + button to create a new baseline.

 Select Host Upgrade for the baseline type, and give your baseline a name.
-In this case I’m upgrading ESXi from 5.5 to 6.5 (yes, you can do that!).
+It is also always good to give your baseline a descriptive name.
+Since I want to upgrade ESXi 5.5 to 6.5, I am making sure my baseline name reflects that (yes, you can do that!).

 This baseline will only upgrade our hosts to a new ESXi version.
 Another baseline will be needed for host patches, as Update Manger is kind enough to remind us.
 Next, we will select the ESXi image we are going to upgrade to.